 Multi-factor authentication (MFA) is a vital tool to combat cyber-crime and greatly improves Leeds Beckett's defences against devastating cyber-attacks.
 It also gives you the tools to unlock and/or reset your own password should you need to.

-The majority of staff have already had MFA enabled on their account?
-Over the next few weeks we will enable MFA on all student accounts.
-This will be completed before Christmas.
+The majority of staff have already had MFA enabled on their account and we are now enabling MFA on all student accounts.
 To make it easier, we recommend pre-registering as soon as possible or else you will temporarily be unable to access univeristy systems when it MFA is enabled on your account.